Dissociation (Psychology): Different Types Of Dissociative Disorders

 The main symptom of dissociative identity disorder—previously called multiple personality disorder—is the presence of multiple, dissociated identities within a single individual.
 Generally, each identity has its own unique characteristics and voices.
 This dissociative disorder often develops as a coping mechanism after an individual has lived through violent, traumatic, or otherwise distressing events.

-The personalities generally do not shift on demand but arise involuntarily and suddenly, which can cause significant confusion and distress in the individual while also impacting the people around them.
+The different personality states generally do not shift on demand but arise involuntarily and suddenly, which can cause significant confusion and distress in the individual while also impacting those around them.

-For a diagnosis of dissociative identify disorder, two or more unique and separate identities have to be present.
-This mental illness is considered the most serious and severe of the three dissociative disorders, and typically someone living with dissociative identity disorder will also have dissociative amnesia.
+For a diagnosis of dissociative identity disorder, two or more unique and separate identities have to be present.
+This mental illness is considered the most severe of the three dissociative disorders, and typically, someone living with dissociative identity disorder will also have dissociative amnesia.

 Dissociative amnesia